JANHMS/room-me-V1/README.md

 ## Technical Aspects
+* Typescrip and REACT have been mainly used, which are the standard of todays FE development.
 * I used IONIC, which is a framework to develop JS Applications, which can be used by Android and IOS systems.
 I thought this might be good, because the more people I could reach the better.
 * The DB is Firebase, which is pretty simple for JS Applications and fast to set up.